 What do real estate agents and Realtors do?

 Real estate agents have a wide array of responsibilities.
-They evaluate property value, advertise listings, negotiate and close deals, and help clients throughout the entire purchasing or selling process.
-They must have a deep understanding of the real estate market and provide clients with key information, including market conditions, prices, financing details, and legal requirements.
+They evaluate property list prices, advertise listings, negotiate and close deals, and guide clients throughout the entire purchasing or selling process.
+They must have a deep understanding of the local real estate market and provide clients with key information on a variety of topics, including market conditions, prices, mortgages, and legal requirements.

-At the end of the day, a real estate agent’s goal is to ensure their clients’ real estate transactions are successful, whether that means helping them find their dream home or selling their property at an acceptable price.
+At the end of the day, an agent’s goal is to ensure their clients’ real estate transactions are successful, whether that means helping them find their dream home or selling their property at an acceptable price.

 How real estate agents are paid

-Real estate agents work under a supervising real estate broker.
+All real estate agents work under a supervising real estate broker.
 The commission earned is often split between the agent and their broker.
-The brokerage split can vary based on the agreement between the agent and the broker, commonly ranging from a 50-50 split for newer agents to more favorable splits for top producers, such as 70-30 or 80-20.
+The brokerage split can vary based on the agreement between the agent and the broker, commonly ranging from a 50-50 split to more favorable splits for the agent, such as 70-30 or 80-20.

-For more, check out our breakdown of the average real estate agent salaries for each state.
+For more, we have a breakdown of the average real estate agent salaries for each state.

 Why join NAR?